QubesOS/qubes-doc/customization/dispvm-customization.md

 ### Creating new Disposable VM base AppVM ###

+In Qubes 4.0, you're no longer restricted to a single DVM Template.
+Instead, you can create as many as you want.
+Whenever you start a new Disposable VM, you can choose to base it on whichever DVM Template you like.
-You may want to use multiple AppVMs for different Disposable VMs.
-To create new one, lets say `custom-dvm`, based on `debian-9` template, use following commands:
+To create new DVM Template, lets say `custom-dvm`, based on `debian-9` template, use following commands:

     [user@dom0 ~]$ qvm-create --template debian-9 --label red custom-dvm
     [user@dom0 ~]$ qvm-prefs custom-dvm template_for_dispvms True
     [user@dom0 ~]$ qvm-features custom-dvm appmenus-dispvm 1

-Additionally you may want to set it as default Disposable VM base:
+Additionally you may want to set it as default DVM Template:

     [user@dom0 ~]$ qubes-prefs default_dispvm custom-dvm